ThoughtWorksInc/each/README.md

 ## Usage

-### Step 1: And add the following lines in your build.sbt
+### Step 1: And add the following line in your build.sbt

 ``` sbt
 libraryDependencies += "com.thoughtworks.each" %% "each" % "0.2.0"